-The Organization leases its Grants Pass and Portland offices under noncancellable operating leases expiring August and December 2018, respectively, with monthly rent payments approximating \$5,000.
-The Organization also leases office equipment through October 2019 at a cost of approximately \$400 per month as well as office space in Bend on a month to month basis at a cost of \$330 per month.
+The Organization leases its Grants Pass and Portland offices under noncancellable operating leases expiring August and December 2018, respectively, with total monthly rent payments approximating \$5,000.
+The Organization leases office equipment through October 2019 at a cost of approximately \$400 per month, as well as office space in Bend on a month-to-month basis at a cost of \$330 per month.

-A portion of office space is subleased monthly to an unaffiliated nonprofit organization.
-Annual rent expense is offset by \$8,800 and \$7,000 in sublease rental income for the years ended March 31, 2017 and 2016, respectively.
+A portion of office space was subleased monthly to an unaffiliated nonprofit organization in the prior year.
+Annual rent expense was offset by \$8,800 in sublease rental income for the year ended March 31, 2017.

-Total rent expense under the above leases approximated \$60,200 and \$58,400 for the years ended March 31, 2017 and 2016, respectively.
+Total rent expense under the above leases approximated \$61,700 and \$60,200 for the years ended March 31, 2018 and 2017, respectively.

 Future minimum lease commitments under noncancellable operating leases are as follows:

-Year ending March 31, 2018 \$ 63,900
+Year ending March 31, 2019 \$ 52,200

-2019 47,000
+2020 2,800

-Total \$ 110,900
+Total \$ 55,000